wp-plugins/sell-digital-downloads/readme.txt

 For screenshots please visit the [WordPress Sell Digital Downloads](https://wp-ecommerce.net/wordpress-isell-easily-sell-digital-downloads-from-your-wordpress-site-1916) plugin page

 == Changelog ==

+= 2.2.3 =
+* Sell Digital Downloads is now compatible with WordPress 4.3.

 = 2.2.2 =
 * Updated description in the plugin settings.